jeffreytjs/zb4171-AWS-batch-tutorial/README.md

 This tutorial is meant to be largely reproducible on Command Line Interface, with certain components to be done on the AWS console.

 ## Introduction to AWS Batch and running a Batch Job using a Docker container
-I **strongly recommend** following through this article titled [AWS Batch: A Detailed Guide to Kicking Off Your First Job](https://stackify.com/aws-batch-guide/) by CHRISTIAN MELENDEZ.
+I **strongly recommend** following through this article titled [AWS Batch: A Detailed Guide to Kicking Off Your First Job](https://stackify.com/aws-batch-guide/) by Christian Melendez.
 It will guide you to set up and configure your AWS account and even  AWS CLI.
 Once you get it up and running, the subsequent tutorial will be a breeze.

 ## Creating your working directory, download all the json files and place them in your working directory.
 To facilitate the subsequent steps and to make sure that your S3 bucket has been set up, run the following